Tuscany Gay Travel

 Gay Tuscany: Hotels & Where to Stay

 Pisa is filled with hostels and cheap hotels since this famous city a main stopping point for backpackers.
 But that doesn’t mean you can’t find something gorgeous.
 There’s plenty to choose from.

-I stayed in an Airbnb near the Leaning Tower of Pisa.
+I stayed in a vacation rental near the Leaning Tower of Pisa.
 This area wasn’t the most picturesque in terms of architecture, but it was cost-effective.
 There were many cheap places to eat and grab a coffee nearby.